lgmorand/github-certification-preparation-guide/content/FAQ.md

 I don't know.
 Ask GitHub.
 All Microsoft employees can get it for free if they schedule an exam with their professional email.

-## Do any any prerequisites to pass a certification ?
+## Do I need any prerequisites to pass a certification ?

-No
+No but be prepared, they are not that easy.

 ## When do I get the results ?